Pneumonia and Asthma

 How is pneumonia diagnosed?

-Expect your doctor to listen to your lungs and check your temperature, respiratory rate and pulse oximetry level.
-If your doctor thinks you may have pneumonia, they may also order a chest X-ray and blood tests to check for infection.
-For people sick enough to need hospitalization for pneumonia, additional testing may be necessary.
+If you think you may have pneumonia, make an appointment with your doctor.
+Your doctor will perform a physical exam and review your symptoms and medical history.
+The doctor will listen to your lungs and check your temperature, respiratory rate and pulse oximetry level.
+If your doctor thinks you have pneumonia, you may need to undergo a chest X-ray and blood tests to check for infection.

 Is there a connection between asthma and pneumonia?

 We now know people with asthma are susceptible to pneumonia.
 The exact reason for this is not fully understood, but asthma may cause lung damage and airway remodeling, increasing the risk.
-Also, inhaled corticosteroids, used to treat asthma, appear to increase the risk of pneumonia and respiratory tract infections.
+People with asthma are also more at risk for pneumonia after contracting the flu.

 Are people with asthma at higher risk for getting pneumococcal pneumonia?